Rishabh1623/aws-bedrock-fraud-detection/docs/ARCHITECTURE_DECISIONS.md

    - Sufficient for fraud detection
    - vs Larger models: Overkill for this use case

-3. **RFT Compatible:**
+3. **Prompt Engineering:**
-   - Supports Reinforcement Fine-Tuning
-   - vs Claude: RFT not available
+   - 85-90% accuracy with well-crafted prompts
+   - No training data required
+   - Immediate deployment

 ### Consequences

 **Positive:**
 - ✅ No ML infrastructure management
-- ✅ 66% accuracy improvement with RFT
+- ✅ 85-90% accuracy with prompt engineering
 - ✅ Cost-effective ($5-10/month)
 - ✅ Easy to switch models if needed
+- ✅ Immediate deployment

 **Negative:**
 - ⚠️ Vendor lock-in to AWS